 It is usually best to try to resolve grandparenting time problems amicably, as opposed to through the courts.
 It may be that the parent who is refusing access will be amenable to having the dispute mediated by a qualified professional.
 It is usually best to make litigation a last resort -- to be used only when all else has failed.

-Free Review of Your Grandparent Visitation or Custody Case
+Get Legal Help with Your Grandparent Visitation or Custody Case